-Galfromdownunder was far more excited about guerilla marketing the monthly school dance than Calculus IV.
-But since Tiger dads don't take "starving artist" for a career option, she got stuck into
+In junior high school, I was more excited about doing posters for the monthly school dance than Calculus IV.
+But since Tiger dads don't take "starving artist" for a career option, my first pursuit was

-computers After dithering with databases and coding 'til cross-eyed she one day opened a magazine and wondered, "who makes ads?"
-She found the answer at the Australian Writers and Art Directors School, winning top student honors and launching a new career in
+tech.
+One day, after dithering with databases and coding 'til cross-eyed I opened a magazine and wondered, "who does ads?"
+I enrolled in AWARD (Australian Writers and Art Directors) School, won the top student award and launched a new career in

-advertising Mentored by Australian entrepreneur Siimon Reynolds, she won several advertising awards including a Cannes Lion in one of its toughest judging years.
-Then she threw it all to the headwinds and started
+advertising.
+Mentored by Australian entrepreneur Siimon Reynolds, I won several advertising awards including a Cannes Lion in one of its toughest judging years.
+Then I threw it all to the headwinds and went

-bicycling On the long and potholed road from Australia to Zancudo (Costa Rica) Lynette worked as a copywriter/creative director for Saatchi & Saatchi.
-She declining offers to climb the corporate ladder in favor of diving into the wide, wild world of the Customer.
-That meant being a waitress, trainee third chef, cook and manager of a Costa Rican eco-hotel and spending a freezing winter outside Windsor Castle dressed as an Edwardian Lady.
+bicycling.
+On the long and potholed road from Australia to Zancudo (Costa Rica) I became copywriter/creative director for the local Saatchi & Saatchi outpost, Consumer Excepcionale Nazca (now HAVAS Tribu).
+Declining offers to climb the corporate ladder, I dove feet first into the wide, wild world of the Customer.
+This involved moonlighting as a waitress, trainee third chef, cook and manager of a Costa Rican eco-hotel and...spending a freezing winter outside Windsor Castle dressed as an Edwardian Lady.

-Seeking total immersion in the passionate, 25,000-strong customer community she hit the road as a card-carrying Customer Evangelist, "taking relationship marketing to the nth degree" by homestaying with customers as a kind of in-situ ethnographer-marketer-storyteller-niece.
+Seeking to dive deep into the brand and its customer community I hit the road, "taking relationship marketing to the nth degree" by living with customers as marketer + storyteller + surrogate daughter.

-With her love of people, journalistic instincts and brand marketer's strategic sensibilities, Lynette brought the relatively obscure Bike Friday brand to the top of the inaugural Saatchi & Saatchi Lovemarks.com poll; Bike Friday is a double-page feature in CEO Kevin Roberts' book, The Lovemarks Effect: Winning in the Consumer Revolution.
+My love of people, promotion and zero politics helped bring the relatively obscure Bike Friday brand to the top of the inaugural Saatchi & Saatchi Lovemarks.com poll topping such iconic brands as Madonna, Harley Davidson, and even Jesus.
+CEO Kevin Roberts featured Bike Friday in his debut book, The Lovemarks Effect: Winning in the Consumer Revolution.

-CustomerEvangelists.com listed her beside word-of-mouth mavens like Guy Kawasaki, adventure journalist Jim Clash named her a Forbes.com Rugged Individualist and FastCompany.com appointed her as one of their founding Expert Bloggers.
+Adventure journalist Jim Clash named me a Forbes.com Rugged Individualist and I was one of the inaugural FastCompany.com Expert Bloggers.

-Lynette considers the offer of venture capital in 2010 by a customer - and world famous investor - the pinnacle of her work in Customer Evangelism.
+I consider the offer of venture capital in 2010 by a world renowned fund manager the pinnacle of my efforts in Customer Evangelism.

-travel writing Lynette's first travel memoir, The Handsomest Man in Cuba was favorably reviewed by the New York Times.
-Published in four countries, it's an award-winning account of the Lynette's solo biycle expedition across Cuba during the Elian Gonzales case.
+travel writing.
+My first travel memoir, The Handsomest Man in Cuba, was favorably reviewed in the New York Times and was a Guardian.com top 10 pick (Cuba) in 2015.
+Published in four countries, THMIC is an account of my solo bicycle expedition across Cuba during the Elian Gonzales case,

-moviemaking Shooting single-handedly from the saddle, Lynette's videoblogging and feature length "handlebar" movies produced in collaboration with Race Across America legend Lon Haldeman have been praised by travel, cycling and digital technology audiences around the world.
+handlebar movies.
+I shoot video single-handedly from the saddle; my feature length "handlebar" movies produced in collaboration with Race Across America legend Lon Haldeman have been seen by travel, cycling and digital technology audiences around the world.

-public speaking Lynette is a popular keynote speaker on customer evangelism, multimedia, travel and "the marketing you do when you're not doing marketing".
-Her path inspires people of all ages and stages to "be not afraid of moving too fast, but only of standing still."
+public speaking.
+I speak about customer evangelism, multimedia, travel and "the marketing you do when you're not doing marketing" to cycling, business, travel and advocacy organizations around the world.
+I want to inspire people to "be not afraid of moving too fast, but only of standing still."

 Round*Up Fast Fold Showdown (movie) screened at "Greenscreens 2009", Film Society of Lincoln Center, NYC